illwieckz/debian_copyist_brother/doc/other_projects_working_on_brother_drivers.md

 * [Arch Linux information page](https://wiki.archlinux.org/index.php/Creating_packages_for_Brother_drivers).

-This page detailed some investigations and methods to transform officiel packages to another distribution (no more than detailed here).
+This page detailed some investigations and methods to transform official packages to another distribution (no more than detailed here).